 What to Do

-There are also a ton of free things to do in New York City, so make sure you check those out as well.
+There are also a ton of free things to do in New York City, which are perfect for the budget-conscious traveler!

 Did you find this ultimate New York City travel guide helpful?
 What are some of your favorite places in New York City?
 Leave me a comment below!